and an unforgettable pistachio cake frosting...

 Like translucent bubbles from the earth in Bordeaux; Chasselas blanc grapes

-Henry greeted us with exuberance, Bordeaux canelé pastries & a bottle of Red Côtes de Bordeaux followed by a short, fascinating history of his exceptional place and spot on tips for the areas markets, restaurants, wine and culinary treat sources.
-He also arranged a charming & very talented chef to give us private cooking lessons on local fare there in our kitchen - cooking in a place monks lived a thousand years ago.
-We did not see him again, but his large, warm home with its domed ceilings, massive fireplace and giant bath tub will never leave my memories.
+Henry greeted us with exuberance, Bordeaux canelé pastries & a bottle of Red Côtes de Bordeaux followed by a short, fascinating history of his exceptional place and spot-on tips for the area's markets, restaurants, wine, and culinary treat sources.
+He also arranged for a charming & very talented chef to give us private cooking lessons on local fare there in our kitchen - cooking in a place monks lived a thousand years ago.
+We did not see him again, but his large, warm home with its domed ceilings, massive fireplace, and giant bathtub will never leave my memories.

 She made a spectacular, fragrant pepper mix of Jamaican and Moroccan Pepper Berries ground with a touch of Cardamom, Juniper & Cloves.
-But my favorite take away was the glorious pistachio mascarpone cream shown in the photo below made with french prepared pistachio paste on the flourless chocolate cake.
-The next morning I ran five miles just so I could have another guilt free slice of it.
-After a fruitless search for “pistachio paste” back in California, I decided to make it myself and its pretty magnificent.
+But my favorite takeaway was the glorious pistachio mascarpone cream shown in the photo below made with French-prepared pistachio paste on the flourless chocolate cake.
+The next morning I ran five miles just so I could have another guilt-free slice of it.
+After a fruitless search for a good quality bright green natural “pistachio paste” back in California, I decided to make it myself and it's pretty magnificent.
 I love Santa Barbara Organic Pistachios from the farmers market.
 I think Olivia would be proud of my version of her pistachio cream, in honor of her endless skill as a fine chef & teacher I offer this humble rendition using Santa Barbara’s pistachios to make your own pistachio paste from scratch, it’s a cinch & you’ll be super pleased with it.
 I can’t share Olivia’s cake recipe but Julia Child’s famous flourless chocolate cake is a good substitute (here's another very good one I make without the sauce & then pistachio cream instead, super good, not too sweet at all), or any chocolate cupcake or cake you choose will be Bordeaulicious with this on it.

 Bordeaulicious Pistachio Cream